A new chickpea salad flavor-sensation is coming your way!

 - chopped chives, to garnish (not shown)

 Dressing: Place ingredients in a small bowl and mix to combine.
-Add a tablespoon or two of water as needed to thin.
+Add a tablespoon or two of water as needed to thin (keep in mind the dressing should be on the thicker side so it may not be needed).
 Set aside.

 Salad: Add chickpeas, grapes, pecans, and celery to a medium-sized mixing/serving bowl.
 Top with dressing and mix to coat.
 Season with mineral salt and fresh cracked pepper to taste.